-Overall, our school performs better than 34% of high schools statewide.
+Overall, our school performs better than 67% of elementary and middle schools statewide.

 Overall Classification

 Massachusetts uses information related to progress toward improvement targets, accountability percentiles, graduation rates, and MCAS participation rates to determine each district and school's overall classification.
 Most districts and schools are placed into two categories: those that require assistance or intervention from the state, and those that do not require assistance or intervention.
 Districts and schools that are new or very small are classified as having "insufficient data."